How Much Does Travel Insurance Cost in 2024?

 Length of Travel

 Travel insurance is designed to cover you from door-to-door, starting when you leave home and ending when you return.
-The longer your trip duration, the higher a policy’s premium.
+The longer your trip, the higher a policy’s premium.
 Most travel insurance companies allow a Maximum Trip Length of 90 days or less.

 If you need to purchase travel insurance for a trip that exceeds 90 days, Squaremouth recommends considering an Annual travel insurance plan.